-- All members of staff have been provided with a copy of part one of the "Keeping Children Safe in Education" (2016) which covers Safeguarding information.
+- All members of staff have been provided with a copy of part one of the "Keeping Children Safe in Education" (2021) which covers Safeguarding information.
 School leaders will read the entire document.
-School leaders and all members of staff who work directly with children will access Annex A within Keeping Children Safe in Education 2016.
-Members of staff have signed to confirm that they have read and understood Part One and Annex A. This information is kept on the Single Central Record. - The DSL will ensure that all new staff and volunteers (including temporary staff) are appropriately inducted as regards the school's internal safeguarding procedures and communication lines.
-A summary information sheet is available to be given to staff and volunteers to support this process. www.kelsi.org.uk/support-for-children-and-young-people/child-protection-and-safeguarding - All staff members (including temporary staff) will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to: - Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - o Respond appropriately to safeguarding issues and take action in line with this policy - o Record concerns in line with the school policies - Refer concerns to the DSL and be able to seek support external to the school if required - All staff members (including temporary staff) will receive appropriate training to ensure they are aware of a range of safeguarding issues (see definition of safeguarding) and are aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and peer on peer abuse such as bullying and sexting can put children in danger.
-The staff training will also include school responsibilities, the school child protection procedures, online safety, safe working practice and external reporting mechanisms. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates (via email, staff meetings, Inset Days or team meetings) as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary staff) will also be made aware of the schools expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process. - The school recognises the expertise which members of staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
-Opportunity is therefore provided for all staff to contribute to and shape safeguarding arrangements and the safeguarding policy (involvement of staff groups when reviewing policy and procedures).
-Other safeguarding policies, for example the school Code of Conduct and Acceptable Use Policy, are also sent to staff for their feedback before ratification by the Governing Body.
+School leaders and all members of staff who work directly with children will access Annex A within Keeping Children Safe in Education 2021.
+Members of staff have signed to confirm that they have read and understood Part One and Annex A. This is evidenced through the annual self-declaration sheet kept by the school's HR department. - The DSL will ensure that all new staff and volunteers (including temporary staff) are appropriately inducted as regards the school's internal safeguarding procedures and communication lines.
+A summary information sheet is available to be given to staff and volunteers to support this process. www.kelsi.org.uk/support-for-children-and-young-people/child-protection-and-safeguarding - All staff members (including temporary staff) will receive appropriate safeguarding and child protection training (organised by the DSL) which will enable them to: - Recognise potential safeguarding and child protection concerns involving pupils and adults (colleagues, other professionals and parents/carers) - Respond appropriately to safeguarding issues and take action in line with this policy - Record concerns in line with the school policies - Refer concerns to the DSL and be able to seek support external to the school if required - All staff members (including temporary staff) will receive appropriate training to ensure they are aware of a range of safeguarding issues (see definition of safeguarding) and are aware that behaviours linked to the likes of drug taking, alcohol abuse, truanting and peer on peer abuse such as bullying, and sexting can put children in danger.
+The staff training will also include school responsibilities, the school child protection procedures, online safety, safe working practice and external reporting mechanisms. - All staff members (including temporary staff) will receive regular safeguarding and child protection updates (through compulsory CPD training and briefing updates), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - All staff members (including temporary staff) will also be made aware of the school's expectations regarding safe and professional practice via the staff behaviour policy (or code of conduct) and Acceptable Use Policy (AUP) which is provided and discussed as part of the induction process.

-- The DSL and Head Teacher will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain up to date registers of who has been trained. - Although the school has a nominated lead for the governing body (Richard Worssam), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+- The school recognises the expertise which members of staff build by undertaking safeguarding training and managing safeguarding concerns on a daily basis.
+Opportunity is therefore provided for all staff to contribute to and shape safeguarding arrangements and the safeguarding policy.
+Other safeguarding policies, for example the school Code of Conduct and Acceptable Use Policy, are also sent to staff for their feedback before ratification by the Governing Body. - The DSL and Head Teacher will provide an annual update to the Governing Body detailing safeguarding training undertaken by all staff and will maintain up to date registers of who has been trained. - The Lead DSL will deliver annual Governors' Safeguarding training to all members of the FGB - Although the school has a nominated lead for the governing body (Kate Morrissey), all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.